alexvasilikop/ptc_histograms/README.md

 # ptc_histograms
-Create histograms of per target read counts using per-target coverage stats generated with Picard
+Create histograms of per-target read counts using per-target coverage stats generated with Picard.
+A list of *per_target_coverage.metrics files forone or more samples needs to be provided as input.